MaxPleaner/job_tracker_cli/README.md

 ## TODO

+- more categories for events, i.e. "phone screen" or "coding challenge"
 - Refactor app.rb into different files
 - Use many migrations instead of just one
 - Add reminder system for when to follow up with companies